ShristySk1/MusicGPT/README.md

    - Floating action button for new generation requests

 2. **Music Generation Flow**:
-   - Tap the "+" button to simulate starting a new generation
+   - Tap the "Create" button to simulate starting a new generation
    - Watch animated progress indicators and state transitions
    - Generated tracks automatically appear in the task list